mirage/mirage-decks/slides/uw14-seminar/content.md

 + How can we achieve this?

 > Mirage/ARM is the foundation for building **personal clouds**, securely
-> interconnecting and synchronising our devices.
+> interconnecting and synchronising our devices

 <!-- .element: class="fragment" data-fragment-index="1" -->